oroinc/documentation/backend/entities/config-entities/configure-entity-config-attribute.rst

                                 block:     entity       # specifies in which block on the form this attribute should be displayed
                                 label:     'Demo Attr'  # sets the label name

 Now you can go to System > Entities in the back-office.
 The 'Demo Attr' column should be displayed in the grid.
 Click Edit on any entity to open the edit entity form.
-'Demo Attr' field should be displayed there.
+The 'Demo Attr' field should be displayed there.

 .. hint:: Check out the :ref:`example of YAML config <yaml-format-config-entity>`.